Tech-How/Light-Theme-for-YouTube-Music/UPCOMING.md

 - Redesign music lists, like playlists and the queue.
 - Add animations to elements like the opening and closing of menus.
 - Redesign immersive header/Artist pages.
 (Excited for this one!)
+- Make the background of the 'Now Playing' page blur to the album color, like Pandora.